GITHUB-CHANGE-TEAM-LEAD/marketplace/README.md

 ```

 ### Configuration
-Reservoir Market is built to be fully configurable using environment variables.
+Market Maker is built to be fully configurable using environment variables.
 To preview your configuration locally you can copy the values you want to use from  `env.development`  or  `env.production`  into a new file called  `.env.local`.

 Note: Environment variables can also be added during deployment via deployment platforms like [vercel](https://vercel.com/).